dequelabs/axe-webdriverio/README.md

 [![npm version](https://badge.fury.io/js/axe-webdriverio.svg)](https://badge.fury.io/js/axe-webdriverio)

 Makes WebDriver IO compatible with the [axe-webdriverjs](https://github.com/dequelabs/axe-webdriverjs) package.
-There are four WebDriver functions that `axe-webdriverjs` uses, which need to be rebound for WebDriverIO.
+There are four WebDriver functions that `axe-webdriverjs` uses, which need to be re-bound for WebDriverIO.

 - `executeScript`
 - `executeAsyncScript`